-- (a) The selection process for Canine Handler should minimally include: - 1.
-Administrative review of the candidate's background, performance evaluation, neighborhood, and family interviews. - (b) Qualifications for considerations for this assignment should minimally include: - 1.
-Mandatory qualifications: - (a) Open to officers off probation with a minimum of five (5) years of sworn experience with the Gardena Police Department or another department. - (b) Physical fitness (sick time, injuries, past and present physical record) will be considered in the selection process. - (c) Reside in a single family dwelling with a fully enclosed and suitable fenced yard, and if renting, must have written permission of the owner of the house that the canine is permitted on the premises. - (d) If married, must have permission of spouse to become a Canine handler and house the canine at the family home. - (e) Must assume "on call/call back" status. - (f) Must commit to serve as long as the canine is serviceable, exclusive of promotional opportunities. - (g) Must be able to work any shift designated by the department. - (h) Must be willing to allow for placement and construction of a kennel at their personal residence and bolted to a concrete foundation. - (i) Must be willing to commit to the proper care, handling, and physical well-being of the Canine assigned to the officer. - (j) Must not be fearful of animals, in particular police dogs. - (k) Maintain an above average yearly performance evaluation.
+- (a) The selection process for Canine Handler should minimally include: - Administrative review of the candidate's background, performance evaluation, neighborhood, and family interviews. - (b) Qualifications for considerations for this assignment should minimally include: - 1.
+Mandatory qualifications: - (a) Open to officers off probation with a minimum of five (5) years of sworn experience with the Gardena Police Department or another department. - (b) Physical fitness (sick time, injuries, past and present physical record) will be considered in the selection process. - (c) Reside in a single family dwelling with a fully enclosed and suitable fenced yard, and if renting, must have written permission of the owner of the house that the canine is permitted on the premises. - (d) If married, must have permission of spouse to become a Canine handler and house the canine at the family home. - (e) Must assume "on call/call back" status. - (f) Must commit to serve as long as the canine is serviceable, exclusive of promotional opportunities. - (g) Must be able to work any shift designated by the department. - (h) Must be willing to allow for placement and construction of a kennel at their personal residence and bolted to a concrete foundation. - (i) Must be willing to commit to the proper care, handling, and physical well-being of the Canine assigned to the officer. - (j) Must not be fearful of animals, in particular police dogs. - (k) Maintain an above average yearly performance evaluation. - 2.
+Preferred Qualifications: - (a) Live within a reasonable distance from the City of Gardena.
+The department will consider the driving time and not the distance by mileage. - (b) Location to securely house a marked police vehicle in a garage from public access and view. - (c) Neighborhood support of a Canine housed in the neighborhood. - (d) Energetic, enthusiastic, tenacious personality with propensity toward detail and thoroughness.